-One night, Baileys could hardly move & was rushed to Mount Pleasant After Hours Emergency Clinic.
+One night, Baileys could hardly move and was rushed to Mount Pleasant After Hours Emergency Clinic.
 Baileys’ family did not want her anymore.
-Thankfully, she was adopted by Ms Wong Fang Juin & for a new beginning, renamed Dandelion.
+Thankfully, she was adopted by Ms Wong Fang Juin and for a new beginning, renamed Dandelion.

 - entropion (rolling in of eyelids)

 - ectopic cilia (abnormal eyelashes rubbing on cornea)

 When deep ulcers cause scarring or perforation of the cornea, the eye may need to be surgically removed.
 The eye may also need to be removed due to other conditions like:

 - uncontrolled painful glaucoma (increased pressure in the eye)

 - severe infection